 7 Clifden is very well known and loved, unfortunately though, a little over developed of late, but not so the Skye road which has great Atlantic views, check out the bog where Alcock and Brown landed in 1919 having made the first ever transatlantic flight to land here from America.

-8 Ballinahinch Castle is a posh, but certainly not snooty? lunchtime or overnight stop and has a real fishing, shooting, hunting feel.
-The former fishing lodge of the Maharajah, this in one place you will not forget in a hurry.
+8 Ballynahinch Castle is a posh, but certainly not snooty lunchtime or overnight stop.
+A former fishing and hunting lodge, which once belonged to an Indian Maharajah, this in one place you will not forget in a hurry.
 They even offer fly fishing courses if you fancy it? complete with plus fours (joking)

 9 Ballyconeely is the ‘real’ wild West, stormed lashed beaches, with little cottages tucked in under stone outcrops with nets and lobster pots drying in the wind, piles up turf stacked against gables, small gardens of potatoes and cabbage poking through layers of dried seaweed.
 Its a step back in time, if you can ignore the holiday homes?